voiceittech/VoiceIt2-AndroidSDK/README.md

 minSdkVersion: 17
 ```

-#### Billing
+#### API Key and Token

-In order to use en-US or other content languages you need to have a developer account that has funds.
-In order to add funds to your account please login at: https://voiceit.io/login and navigate to: https://voiceit.io/billing and add funds.
+Contact us at <a href="mailto:support@voiceit.io" target="_blank">support@voiceit.io</a> to get started with an account to use API 2.0.

 #### Voiceprint Phrases

-Make sure you review your Voiceprint Phrases by navigating to: https://voiceit.io/phraseManagement in order to know what to pass for voicePrintPhrase parameter
+Make sure you review your Voiceprint Phrases by navigating to <a href="https://dashboard.voiceit.io/phrase_manager/phrase_list" target="_blank">Dashboard</a> in order to know what to pass for voicePrintPhrase parameter.

 #### AndroidX
 Make sure your project has the useAndroidX and enableJetifier flags as true: Navigate to the gradle.properties of your project and add the following: